Why do a DIY Wine & Paint Night?

 Option 1: All in One Kits

-Most of these come disassembled, and a few do not include the wooden stretcher bars.
-You’ll need to order them separately or make your own if they do not come with your kit, and you’ll almost certainly need to assemble and stretch your canvas before your paint night.
+You can order a make your own painting kit for each guest, or ask each to bring her own.
+Most of these come disassembled.
+Be aware that some do not include the wooden stretcher bars.
+You’ll need to order them separately or make your own if they do not come with your kit.
+You’ll almost certainly need to assemble and stretch your canvas before your paint night.
 (Your least expensive option may actually be to stretch your kit over a canvas of the same size.
 Craft stores carry them and you can get good deals when they are on sale or offer coupons.)
 You can also buy stretchers on Amazon.
 Find a tutorial on how to stretch your canvas, here.
 Paint kits usually come with three brushes.
 If you want to do more detail or additional blending, you may want a set of brushes as well.

 I have personally selected Loew Cornell 1021085 Simply Art White Nylon Brushes ($5.99, aff link) after reading all the reviews.
 I think six sizes/shapes is enough for a beginner, and the price is low enough that I won’t be consumed by regret if I ruin them.